tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 No.

 It unnecessarily complicates your setup.
-Yomichan Search can do the same thing and is simpler.
+Yomichan Search can do the same thing simpler.

 Tags: guide